-Always fax both the authorization and prescription to the appropriate VA medical center.
-If the Veteran prefers to take his or her prescription to the pharmacy, he or she will also need to bring the authorization.
+- Always fax both the authorization and prescription to the appropriate VA medical center.
+If the Veteran prefers to take his or her prescription to the pharmacy, he or she will also need to bring a copy of the authorization.

-Medications may be filled at either a VA Pharmacy or Consolidated Mail Outpatient Pharmacy (CMOP).
+- Medications may be filled in person at a VA Pharmacy or mailed to the Veteran’s home through the Consolidated Mail Outpatient Pharmacy (CMOP)

-- Providers should contact their local VA medical centers and request a Formulary Request Review Form.
+- Providers should contact their local VA Medical Center and request a Formulary Request Review Form.